-Our family is full of Chick-fil-A fans.
-My husband, busy physician that he is, sometimes has to go without breakfast or lunch, so he often stops by Chick-fil-A on his way home from the hospital for an after-work snack (affectionately known as “first dinner”).
+Our family is full of Chick-fil-A fans, but none more avid than my husband.
+Busy physician that he is, Doug sometimes has to go without breakfast or lunch.
+So he often stops by Chick-fil-A on his way home from the hospital for an after-work snack (AKA “first dinner”).

-When Doug went vegan for six weeks last fall, they must have wondered what happened to their most faithful patron.
-They saw nary a sign of him for 42 days straight (despite the fact Chick-fil-A sells a great kale superfood salad that would have let him enjoy the best of both worlds).
+When Doug went vegan for six weeks in 2016, they must have wondered what happened to their most faithful patron.
+They saw nary a sign of him for 42 days straight.
+(This, despite the fact Chick-fil-A’s delicious kale superfood salad would’ve let him enjoy the best of both worlds.)

-Nevertheless, his cravings eventually got the better of him and he ditched the vegan experiment in favor of those irresistible nuggets.
+Nevertheless, my husband’s cravings eventually got the better of him.
+So he ditched the vegan experiment in favor of those irresistible nuggets.

-Just before our son (also an anesthesiologist) got hitched this spring, I overheard his father advising him on how to have a happy marriage: “Find a Chick-fil-A close to the hospital and stop by on your way home so you won’t be starving once you get there.
-That way, you’ll be in a better mood when you see your wife, and it won’t matter if dinner isn’t ready as soon as you walk through the door.”
+Just before one of our sons (also an anesthesiologist) got hitched, I overheard his father offering him the following advice on how to have a happy marriage: “Find a Chick-fil-A close to the hospital and swing by after work so you won’t be starving when you get home.
+That way, you’ll be in a better mood when you see your wife.
+And it won’t matter if dinner isn’t ready as soon as you walk through the door.”

-That advice undoubtedly says as much about my cooking – or lack thereof – as it does my husband’s fondness for nuggets and sweet ice tea, but we do have a happy marriage, so I guess it’s worked!
+This unconventional advice undoubtedly says as much about my cooking – or lack thereof – as it does about my husband’s fondness for chicken nuggets and sweet ice tea.
+But we do have a happy marriage, so I guess his secret strategy worked!

-All this to say… one of our family’s favorite summer traditions is celebrating Cow Appreciation Day (that’s TODAY, but only from opening until 7PM!!).
+All this to say… one of our family’s favorite summer traditions is celebrating Cow Appreciation Day.
+It’s the one day a year when cows can eat free at Chick-fil-A.

-For thirteen years now, Chick-fil-A has been sponsoring this quirky holiday by giving free food to any customer who comes dressed as a cow.
 My daughter first got wind of this celebration many years ago and stayed up half the night making costumes.
 Since then, we’ve never missed it.
-We even take our costumes on vacation with us if we happen to be traveling on Cow Appreciation Day.
+We even take our costumes on vacation with us if we happen to be traveling when it rolls back around.